WangYuanMike/Kubernetes/CKA_note.md

   - `kubectl get job`
 - Add `activeDeadlineSeconds: 10` to `cronjob.yaml`
 - Delete the old cronjob, recreate it with new yaml file, and watch the behavior
+## 7 Managing State with Deployments
+### 7.1 Working with ReplicaSets
+- Create a ReplicaSet yaml file `rs.yaml`
+  - name: rs-one
+  - replicas: 2
+  - label: ReplicaOne
+  - image: nginx:1.11.1
+- Create a ReplicaSet `rs-one` through yaml file `kubectl create -f rs.yaml`
+- View the newly created ReplicaSet `kubectl describe rs rs-one`
+- Delete the ReplicatSet without cascade (corresponding pods are not deleted) `kubectl delete rs rs-one --cascade=false`
+- Create the ReplicaSet with the same yaml file again, and it will take ownership of those two pods
+- Isolate one pod by editing its system label `kubectl edit pod <rs-pod-name>`
+- Check the system label of all pods `kubectl get pod -L system`
+- Delete the ReplicaSet and its pod `kubectl delete rs rs-one`
+- The rs-one pod is deleted, and the isolated one is still running `kubectl get pod`
+- Delete the isolated pod `kubectl delete pod -l system=IsolatedPod`
+#### Remarks
+- Here are the **watch loop** api objects which manage the state of containers in k8s:
+  - **Replication Controller**: only manages container state
+  - **ReplicaSet**: Replica Controller + selector
+  - **Deployment**: ReplicaSet + rolling upgrade feature
+  - **DaemonSet**: Similar with Deployment but DaemonSet ensures a pod will be created on each node of the cluster, including the newly added node
+- ReplicaSet is the core api object that manage the state of containers in major k8s releases
+### 7.2 Working with DaemonSets
+- Create a DaemonSet yaml file `ds.yaml`
+  - copy from rs.yaml
+  - remove replicas line
+  - change label from ReplicaOne to DaemonSetOne
+- Create a DaemonSet based on ds.yaml `kubectl create -f ds.yaml`
+- Watch the DaemonSet `kubectl get ds`
+- Watch corresponding pods `kubectl get pod -o wide`
+#### Remarks
+- In DaemonSet yaml file, replicas is not needed, because each node would get one pod deployed
+- Starting from k8s 1.12, user can configure certain nodes not to have a particular DaemonSet pods through scheduler
+### 7.3 Rolling Updates and Rollbacks
+#### DaemonSet UpdateStrategy: OnDelete (Delete pod, Create pod, Check change of new pod)
+  - Edit the update strategy of DaemonSet to **OnDelete** `kubectl edit ds ds-one`
+    - type: OnDelete
+  - Set image of DaemonSet to a newer version `kubectl set image ds ds-one nginx=nginx:1.12.1-alpine`
+  - Check the image version of corresponding pods `kubectl desrive pod <ds-one-pod-name> | grep Image:`
+  - Delete one of the two pods belong to the DaemonSet
+  - Check the image version of the old pod and the new pod to see the change
+#### DaemonSet UpdateStrategy: OnDelete (Change to a version, Delete pod, Check change of new pod)
+  - Check the change history for the DaemonSet `kubectl rollout history ds ds-one`
+  - View the versions of the DaemonSet `kubectl rollout history ds ds-one --revision=<revision No.>`
+  - Rollback to a version `kubectl rollout undo ds ds-one --to-revision=1`
+  - Check the image version of pods
+  - Delete one pod
+  - Check the image version of both pods
+#### DaemonSet UpdateStrategy: RollingUpdate
+  - Export DaemonSet ds-one to yaml file ds2.yaml `kubectl get ds ds-one -o yaml --export >> ds2.yaml`
+  - Change yaml file ds2.yaml
+    - name: ds-two
+    - type: RollingUpdate
+  - Create DaemonSet ds-two based on the yaml file
+  - Check all pods in default namespace `kubectl get pod`
+  - Check the image version of a ds-two pod `kubectl describe pod <ds-two-pod-name> | grep Image:`
+  - Edit ds-two and set a newer image version `kubectl edit ds ds-two`
+    - image: nginx: 1.12.1-alpine
+  - Check the age of DaemonSet ds-two `kubectl get ds ds-two`
+  - Check the age of all pods in default namespace
+  - Check the image version of one DaemonSet ds-two pod
+  - Check the rollout status of DaemonSet ds-two `kubectl rollout status ds ds-two`
+  - Check the rollout history of ds-two `kubectl rolloout history ds ds-two`
+  - View the second version in the rollout history `kubectl rollout history ds ds-two --revision=2`
+  - Clean up DaemonSets `kubectl delete ds ds-one ds-two`
+#### Remarks
+- Deployment has the same behavior in Rolling update and Rollback with DaemonSet
+- Rolling update is one of the key benefit of using Microservice architure